pmean/build-website/text/07/WhichExpert.md

 Quite often the experts on both sides know far more about the controversy than you or I will ever get a chance to know.
-So the question becomes: \"Which expert should you believe?\"
+So the question becomes: "Which expert should you believe?"

 The easy answer is to select the expert who supports the perspective that you have been believing all along.
 Go ahead, if you like, because that expert has given you some cover and allowed you to continue in your belief.
-It offers you another advantage in the time savings that you accrue when you don\'t have to think hard and critically about the issue.
+It offers you another advantage in the time savings that you accrue when you don't have to think hard and critically about the issue.

 A hard but equally unsatisfactory answer is to read more about the